 A lot of people may not want to use bird spikes, out of fear that they may be cruel or possibly injure the birds.
 After all, you want to deter the birds not kill them.
 Bird spikes are considered a “permanent solution” for deterring birds because you are physically attaching them to the surface you want birds to avoid.

-Bird spikes not only act as a physical deterrent to birds but as a visual deterrent as well since contrary to popular believe birds do not like shiny objects.
+Bird spikes not only act as a physical deterrent to birds but as a visual deterrent as well since contrary to popular belief birds do not like shiny objects.

 Bird spikes require little to no maintenance making them a cost-effective method for deterring birds.